 If both parrots were young when they died, they might have been exposed to the same toxin or illness.
 This would cause them both to die within days or weeks of each other.

 A parrot can die from grief.
 This is rare, but it has been known to happen.
 This usually occurs because the grieving parrot stops eating due to depression.
-Ultimately, it dies from malnourishment.
+Ultimately, it dies from malnourishment and not a broken heart.